obiwanjacobi/zalt2/os.md

 - Output Message
 - Input Message
+- Load File
-- Load / Save File
+- Save File
-- Font
+- Fonts
-- Color
+- Color Picker

 The dialogs are presented in the middle of the screen and are all Modal -you have to dismis the dialog before control is returned to the application.